Dybondzy/COVID_Data_Analysis/README.md

 [https://github.com/Dybondzy/COVID_Data_Analysis/blob/Images/OUTPUT%20TABLE%20of%20SUMMARY.png]

 Comment:
 What did I notice in the presentation:  David made the presentation as Project Manager and referred to Michael throughout as having discussions with him.
 David made some references to Kimi and Jack, also contributing to the project.
 I clearly noticed my name was left out.
 This, I pointed out at our next Project 3 Group zoom meeting.
 David's reaction was to ask me to do the presentation.
 What I meant to say is that, mention my name as part of the group.
 (I noticed that this never happened.
 I noted it and moved on.
-At least the stakeholders (project members,) have accepted the work we all did.)
+At least the stakeholders (project members,) have "bought into the idea.")

 Then, Michael sent me these files:  for Deliverable 3: